Mario Bros.: Release

 Game Machine magazine reported that the game made its North American debut at the Amusement & Music Operators Association show during March 25–27, 1983, and entered mass production in Japan on June 21.
 The book Arcade TV Game List (2006), authored by Masumi Akagi and published by the Amusement News Agency, lists the release dates as March 1983 in North America and June 1983 in Japan.
-However, former Nintendo president Satoru Iwata said in a 2013 Nintendo Direct presentation that the game was released in Japan on July 6, 1983.
+However, Nintendo president Satoru Iwata said in a 2013 Nintendo Direct presentation that the game was released in Japan on July 14, 1983.

 Upon release, Mario Bros. was initially labeled as being the third game in the Donkey Kong series.
 For home video game conversions, Nintendo held the rights to the game in Japan, while licensing the overseas rights to Atari, Inc.